-Since development roles here are fluid, we have chosen to break skills down by seniority level (symbolized by ⭐icons) rather than providing fixed definitions of each role.
+Since development roles here are fluid, we have chosen to break skills down by seniority level (symbolized by ⭐ icons) rather than providing fixed definitions of each role.
 At each level, requirements are ratcheted up, until you reach the senior developer.
 It will be common for developers to stand at different levels in different categories.

 Knows all common HTML tags and what they do.
 Knows the basics of how CSS works and can style a straightforward page independently without help.
 Can build a new component within an existing Cantilever site, following existing conventions.

 Can create full pages which match design comps without requiring much help.
 Has mastery of HTML/CSS syntax.
-Writes accessible HTML.
+Writes clean, accessible markup.
 Can quickly debug layout errors.
 Can use Cantilever CSS frameworks to build complex pages with minimal help.
 Can optimize SVG images for inline or image display depending on the situation.

 Can build components of any complexity within CSS frameworks without causing code bloat.
 Can deliver perfect visual fidelity without hacky code.
 Can quickly debug layout errors.
 Understands SVG animation techniques.
 Is an expert in HTML and CSS syntax and best practices.
 Is an expert in accessibility and how good markup enhances it.
 Can teach others their skills.